 '''

-env.PrependUnique(CCFLAGS=['-q'])
+env.PrependUnique(CCFLAGS=['-g'])

 '''

-In the above example, the $\neg g$ would be added only if the \$CCFLAGS variable does not already contain a $\neg g$ value.
+In the above example, the -g would be added only if the \$CCFLAGS variable does not already contain a -g value.

-7.3.
-Controlling the Execution Environment for Issued Commands
+3. Controlling the Execution Environment for Issued Commands

 When SCons builds a target file, it does not execute the commands with the same external environment that you used to execute SCons.
 Instead, it uses the dictionary stored in the \$ENV construction variable as the external environment for executing commands.